 Benefit to Country

 Absolute advantage assumes that the country having supremacy in producing the goodwill has the benefit.
-Trade under absolute advantage is not mutually beneficial; rather benefits the country with absolute advantage.
+Trade under absolute advantage is not mutually beneficial; instead benefits the country with absolute advantage.
 Under comparative advantage, trade is mutually beneficial to both countries.

 Cost as a Factor